KilledByAPixel/LittleJS/README.md

 # ![LittleJS Logo](favicon.ico) LittleJS - The Tiny JavaScript Game Engine That Can!

-## What's the deal with LittleJS Engine?
+## Hello!

-LittleJS is lightweight JavaScript game engine with a WebGL rendering system.
+LittleJS is lightweight 2D JavaScript game engine with a WebGL rendering system.
 The goal of this project is to be both very small and easy to use for a variety of applications from game jams prototypes to commercial releases.
-This engine includes everything necessary to make most games including a super fast rendering system, physics, particles, sound effects, music, keyboard/mouse/gamepad input handling, update/render loop, and debug tools.
+This engine includes everything necessary to make most games including a super fast rendering system, physics, particles, sound effects, music, keyboard/mouse/gamepad input handling, update/render loop, and debug tools. 🚂

 ## Features

-- Small footprint with no dependencies, starter project is under 6K zipped
+- Very small footprint with no dependencies
 - Super fast tile sheet rendering system, ~50,000 sprites at 60fps
-- Open Source with MIT license so it can be used to make commercial games
 - Object oriented system with base class engine object
 - 2D physics and collision system for axis aligned boxes
 - Engine helper classes and functions like Vector2, Color, and Timer
-- Sound effects audio with zzfx and music with zzfxm, mp3s, or wavs
+- Sound effects audio with [zzfx](https://killedbyapixel.github.io/ZzFX/) and music with [zzfxm](https://keithclark.github.io/ZzFXM/), mp3s, or wavs
 - Input processing system with gamepad and touchscreen support
-- Tile layer cached rendering and collision system
+- Tile layer cached rendering and collision system for level data
-- Particle effects system
+- Particle effects system (particle editor/designer in progress)
+- Several easy to understand example projects you can build on
 - Debug tools and debug rendering system
-- Several easy to understand example projects you can build on
 - All example projects are compatible with mobile devices
-- A build system for size coding competitions
+- A build system for size coding competitions, starter project builds to a 6k zip
+- Open Source with [MIT license](https://github.com/KilledByAPixel/LittleJS/blob/main/LICENSE) so it can be used to make commercial games

 ## [LittleJS Trello Roadmap](https://trello.com/b/E9zf1Xak/littlejs)